scolapicchioni/blazor/Lab05/readme.md

 Update-Database -Project PhotoSharingApplication.WebServices.Rest.Photos -StartupProject PhotoSharingApplication.WebServices.Rest.Photos
 ```

-You should now have a new SQL Server database called `PhotosDbContextBlazorLabs` with one empty `Photos` table.
+You should now have a new SQL Lite database called `Photos.db` with one empty `Photos` table.
+The file should be located under the root of your project.
+If you want to see the schema, you can install the `SQLite/ Sql Server Compact Toolbox` Extension for Visual Studio and open the `Photos.db` file.

 ## The Repository